sirgeadas/Devops_Labs/Vagrant_Website_Setup.md

 This step is purely cosmetic, but hey, who doesn’t like a personalized hostname?

-`echo "finance" > /etc/hostname hostname finance logout vagrant ssh`
+`echo "finance" > /etc/hostname hostname`
+`hostname finance`

+Then logout and login again.

 ---

 ## 📦 Step 3: Install HTTPD and Dependencies

-Install all the packages you’ll need for this setup:
+Update and install all the packages you’ll need for this setup:
+`sudo yum update && upgrade -y`
 `yum install -y httpd wget vim unzip zip`

 **Why these packages?**